There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female, for you are all one in Christ Jesus. Galatians 3:28

 For a glimpse of what the Christian's ultimate outcome is we can look to Hitchcock's Bible Names Dictionary where the name Israel translates into one "who prevails with God".
 Let's now take a look at the second recorded occurance of God renaming Jacob.
 Here we see the blessings bestowed upon him by God.

-1. And God appeared unto Jacob again, when he came out of Padanaram, and blessed him.
+- God appeared to Jacob again, when he came from Paddan-aram, and blessed him.

-2. And God said unto him, Thy name is Jacob: thy name shall not be called any more Jacob, but Israel shall be thy name: and he called his name Israel.
+- And God said to him, "Your name is Jacob; no longer shall your name be called Jacob, but Israel shall be your name."
+So he called his name Israel.

 From this we see that Jacob, who is now called Israel, is to become a nation, and not only that but a company of nations.
 This covenant was extended from Abraham (Genesis 12:1-2, Genesis 13:15-16, Genesis 15:5, Genesis 17:5-7), through Isaac, to Jacob himself.
 This promise from God is later extended to Moses (Exodus 6:8, Exodus 33:1, Deuteronomy 1:8) and is now given to us through faith (Romans 4:16-18, Galatians 3:6-9).
 A few questions then arise.
 Was not Jacob the seed of Abraham?
 Are we as Christians also the seed of Abraham?
 (Galatians 3:14, Galatians 3:29) And if we are of Abraham aren't we also of Jacob and therefore of Israel?
 The logic seems to hold up so let's explore this idea a bit further through Scripture.